Japan's new emperor welcomes Trump to Imperial Palace | DW | 27.05.2019

 Abe said he has won Trump's support for a proposed meeting with North Korea's leader Kim Jong Un over the emotional issue of Japanese people who Tokyo believes were abducted by North Korean spies in the 1970s.

 "I may be right, I may be wrong.
 But I feel that we've come a long way.
-There's been no rocket testing, there's been no nuclear testing," he said.
+There's been no rocket testing, there's been no nuclear testing."
+Trump also said he's not bothered by short-term missile tests North Korea conducted earlier this month.

-Official talks with Japanese Prime Minister Shinzo Abe are expected to focus on trade, Iran and North Korea.
-Trump earlier expressed a desire to "do a little business" with Japan.
+Trump said on Monday that Japan "has just announced its intent to purchase 105 brand new F35 stealth aircraft...
+This purchase would give Japan the largest F35 fleet of any US ally."
+Trump had earlier expressed a desire to "do a little business" with Japan.

 "We have to do a little catching up with Japan.
 They've been doing much more business with us.
 We'd like to do a little business in the reverse.
-We'll get the balance of trade straightened out rapidly," said Trump, who has threatened to slap tariffs on Japanese cars and car parts.
+We'll get the balance of trade straightened out rapidly."
+Trump had threatened to slap tariffs on Japanese cars and car parts.

-Trump said on Sunday that "great progress" had been made in trade talks with Japan.

 The visit is touted as a renewed sign of warm relations between Tokyo and Washington, with Trump saying their bond "has never been stronger, has never been more powerful, and has never been closer."